dee-wright/iowa-liquor-sales-analysis/README.md

 ![image](https://github.com/user-attachments/assets/b9f47ea7-8bb0-47ea-b118-b51a445d942d)

 **Vendor Analysis:** Diageo Americas is our top vendor, with total sales of $394 million.
-Its top products include Tito's Handmade Vodka, Crown Royal, Jack Daniels, and Captain Morgan.
 On the other end of the scale, our lowest-selling vendor is Puente International, with total sales of less than $100.
 Of our bottom 10 vendors, none of them sold more than $200 worth of merchandise.

 ![image](https://github.com/user-attachments/assets/ac51dfde-da02-4393-be4c-116b7699daf8)